Why worry about a study environment at home?

 We have all been in situations that made it hard to concentrate.
 Maybe the sounds of construction outside or text message alerts distract from our work.
 It’s the same for our kids.
-Here’s how to create a setting where your child can focus on learning.
+Here’s how to create a setting where your child can focus on learning with a positive study environment at home.

 Who should be involved?